gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python-1.md

 Once the Python code is parsed into a CST, you can apply visitors to the tree to modify it.
 LibCST walks the tree, and calls method in your visitor class upon entry and exit from each node:

 - for the entry methods you usually would just set some flags or counters to tell that you were in a class or function, so that other visitors have more context when they are deciding what to do.
-You can also short-circuit the tree traversal in an entry method, and tell LibCST to not recurse through any of the child nodes (this will be useful when we do things like replace function bodies with `...`).
+You can also short-circuit the tree traversal in an entry method by returning `False`, which tells LibCST to not recurse through any of the child nodes (this will be useful when we do things like replace function bodies with `...`).

-- the exit methods are the main place you would modify the tree; you can create a modified version of the node and replace that instead of the original.
+- the exit methods are the main place you would modify the tree; you can create a modified version of the node and return that instead of the original.

 Once the tree walking is complete, you can either apply further visitors, or you can generate code form the (possibly modified) CST.